Stirk Park Master Plan

 The Stirk Park Masterplan was endorsed by Council in November 2017. [read full media release here]

 To stay up to date with development please join the mailing list.
 Email: email@example.com or call 9257 9999 for any further information.

 Hartfield Park is a large district level reserve that accommodates a variety of sports as well as substantial areas of protected native bushland.
 With population growth in the local community and clubs increasing in membership, the City acknowledges the need to enhance and develop available sport and recreation facilities.

 In order to ensure suitable sport and recreation infrastructure is provided for the current and future needs of the community, the City implemented a key recommendation of the Sporting Reserve Development Plan 2006: the preparation of a Master Plan for Hartfield Park.

 The Master Plan (2010) considers the current and future needs of the City of Kalamunda and key stakeholders within a prioritised development plan for Hartfield Park.
 This report will assist the City in providing a well planned, sustainable sporting and recreation facility that will maximise benefits to the community over the long term.

 Appendix 5: Public Submissions (contact Administration Centre for further details)

 Ray Owen Master Plan

-In order to guide the City in the future developments at the reserve, a comprehensive Master Planning process has been undertaken by ABV consultants, including a significant amount of consultation.
+In order to guide the City in the future developments at the reserve, a comprehensive Master Plan was developed by ABV Leisure Consultancy in 2014.

 Pioneer Park Reserve Master Plan